adblockradio/available-models/README.md

 ## Become a maintainer to help support radios

 Adblock Radio is compatible with all radio streams.

-Is your favorite radio already in the list below?
-- It is: Now, does it need a maintainer?
+Does your favorite radio need a maintainer?
+Is it missing on the list?

 Write a message to contact@adblockradio.com to volunteer!
-- It is not: please create a Github issue containing the exact **Country** and **Name** of the radio station, as on [radio-browser.info](https://www.radio-browser.info/gui/#/).
-Or *thumb up* already existing issues.
-From there, we will decide how to proceed.
+No coding skills required.

 ## Currently compatible radios